RafyWP/term-importer/README.md

-# TermsToTax: Terms Importer for WordPress Custom Taxonomies
+# Terms Importer for WordPress Custom Taxonomies

-Imports terms from a CSV file into custom taxonomies in WordPress.
+TermsToTax imports Terms from a CSV file into Custom Taxonomies in WordPress.